monome/monome.github.io/policy.md

+Taxes

+BE AWARE: International orders are subject to import taxes and duty upon arrival, which will be paid by the receiver.
+This is typically around 20% of the retail cost.
+The carrier will contact you when the item arrives in customs to arrange payment.
+If this payment is refused and the package is returned, we will be forced to pay this duty and return shipping, which will be deducted from your refund.

+---

 Cancellations

 Orders which have not yet shipped may be canceled any time before shipment for a full refund minus a 2.6% + $0.30 (US) or 3.6% + $0.30 (int'l) processing fee.
 Refunds must be sent to the original form of payment.